yizhak-lab-ccg/scXpand/docs/contributing.rst

 Contributing to scXpand
 =======================

 We welcome contributions to scXpand!
-For detailed contributing guidelines, please see our `CONTRIBUTING.md <https://github.com/yizhak-lab-ccg/scXpand/blob/main/CONTRIBUTING.md>`_ file.
+This document provides guidelines for contributing to the project.

 Quick Start
 -----------